Courses

 Travis, Erika J.

-This advanced writing workshop builds on the foundational elements of fiction writing learned in previous coursework.
+This advanced writing workshop builds on the foundational elements of writing fiction learned in previous coursework.
 Students read numerous published short stories and novellas, as well as readings discussing craft, technique, and theory.
-Students choose to write a novella or two substantial short stories, which are discussed by the professor and students on scheduled workshop days.
-The works produced in this class strive to be of publishable quality.
+Students choose to write a novella or two substantial short stories.
 Prerequisite: ENG 384 (3 units; Spring)

 ENG484-A